syedmohsinbukhari/BookSummaries/ThePragmaticProgrammer/README.md

 ## 4. Pragmatic Paranoia

+* **_You Can't Write Perfect Software (Tip 36)_**

+* Did that hurt?
+It shouldn't!
+It is an axiom of life

+* We can turn this to advantage

+* We never put ourselves in a position from which we can't extricate ourselves

+* We don't trust data and put assertions, look out for attackers etc

+* Pragmatic Programmers take this a step further and don't trust themselves either

+* Knowing that no one writes perfect code, build defenses against your own mistakes

 ### 4.1.
 Design by Contract

+* > _Nothing astonishes men so much as common sense and plain dealing._
+  > _--- Ralph Waldo Emerson, Essays_

+* Clients and suppliers must agree on rights and responsibilities

+* Dealing with computer systems is hard

+  * Dealing with people is even harder

+* But we have more data on how to deal with people since computers are newer

+* One of the best solution for ensuring plain dealing is _contract_

+* A contract defines your rights and responsibilities as well as of the other party

+* In addition, there is an agreement concerning reprecursions

+* Contract is an idea used over the world - both formally and informally - to help humans interact

+* Same can be done to help software modules interact

+* There are three parts of a DBC:

+  * Preconditions: Caller of a routine is responsible for satisfying preconditions

+  * Postconditions: The responsible routine must guarantee postconditions

+  * Class invariants: These must hold true after the routine has finished

+* If all the preconditions are met by the caller

+  * The routine shall guarantee that all postconditions and invariants will be true

+* If either party fails, a predecided remedy is invoked - maybe an exception or termination

+* Failure to live upto the contract is a bug

+* **_Design With Contracts (Tip 37)_**

+* Write lazy code, accept specific inputs and output specific things

+* DBC is needed even in a world of Test Driven Development

+* In languages that do not have built-in DBC, you can code it in unit-tests

+* Use assertions to partially implement DBC

+  * It is partial because in OOP assertions are not automatically inherited

+* It is mostly on code boundaries that most contract violation problems are detected

+* DBC and Crashing Early

+  * For e.g. `sqrt` function should crash if a _-ve_ number is given

+* Semantic invariants are kind of a _philosophical contract_

+  * The system is designed around these

+* Sometimes software can update its contract at runtime, for e.g.

+  * On recieving an invalid input, it might say

+    * "I don't accept this, but if you give me that I might give you something else"

 ### 4.2.
 Dead Programs Tell No Lies

+* Check things often and terminate the program if things go awry

 ### 4.3.
 Assertive Programming

+* Write code that actively verifies your assumptions by checking along the way

 ### 4.4.
 How to Balance Resources

+* As programs get more dynamic, system resources will be juggled

 ### 4.5.
 Don’t Outrun Your Headlights

+* We stick to small steps so we don't fall off the edge of they cliff

 ## 5. Bend or Break